 The Diffusion of Excellence Playbook (Diffusion Playbook) is a practical and informational resource for building or growing an innovation.
-The playbook's underlying foundation is built on the Diffusion of Excellence (Diffusion) principles.
+The playbook's underlying foundation is built on the Diffusion principles.
 These themes and corresponding activities are essential to the innovation's lifecycle and business case.

 The playbook sets up a plan of action for moving forward through local and national paths.
 Local activities are meant for facility-level guidance and national activities are allocated for widespread programs.
-After exploring the Diffusion principles in Part One, Part Two outlines Diffusion's programming and engagement opportunities.
+After exploring the Diffusion principles in Part one, Part two outlines Diffusion's programming and engagement opportunities.
 To learn more about Diffusion lingo used throughout the playbook, see Appendix A.